Trott/cordova-linter/README.md

 * Find potentially problematic uses of load event when deviceReady is what is really needed.
 * [Issue #1](https://github.com/Trott/cordova-linter/issues/1): Flag techniques used to trigger deviceReady in the browser for testing if they should be removed from a production build.
 * Detect CSS transitions that would benefit from hardware acceleration via the `translate3d` hack?
+* Detect use of click event handlers without FastClick loaded
 * What else?

 ## Getting Started